SCRT-HQ/VaporShell/docs/glossary/Add-VSBatchJobQueueComputeEnvironmentOrder.md

----
-layout: glossary
-title: Add-VSBatchJobQueueComputeEnvironmentOrder
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSBatchJobQueueComputeEnvironmentOrder

 ## SYNOPSIS
-Adds an AWS::Batch::JobQueue.ComputeEnvironmentOrder resource property to the template
+Adds an AWS::Batch::JobQueue.ComputeEnvironmentOrder resource property to the template.
+The order in which compute environments are tried for job placement within a queue.
+Compute environments are tried in ascending order.
+For example, if two compute environments are associated with a job queue, the compute environment with a lower order integer value is tried for job placement first.

 ## SYNTAX